 1) Spread awareness!
 Akasa is still a young organization so please continue to share with those who are interested in food justice & food access.

 2) Offer your passion and skill set.
-In addition to classroom volunteers, they welcome professionals to share their talents.
+In addition to classroom volunteers, we welcome professionals to share their talents.
 Photographers, graphic designers, videographers and access to more schools are all welcome and needed.

-3) Follow them.
-Their Instagram handle is @akasa.community
+3) Follow us!
+Our Instagram handle is @akasa.community

 5) Donate.
 And if donating dollars is your thing, please visit the "Donate" page to make a contribution.